-Are concerned with the environment and its proper management.
+Environmental engineers are concerned with the environment and its proper management.
 They deal with issues like waste management, pollution control and irrigation.

-Ceramics & Materials Engineering
+Materials Science and Engineering

-Find new ways of fabricating and using materials such as plastics, ceramics, and metals.
+Materials engineers find new ways of fabricating and using materials such as plastics, ceramics, and metals.
 They work closely with product designers to find materials that meet a new product needs.

 Applications of mathematics are creating striking changes in the science and technology that strongly impact our lives.
 From city and regional planning to accurate weather forecasting, from advanced medical technology to satellite transmissions and FAX machines, mathematics touches nearly every facet of our world.

 Mechanical engineers design mechanical products and how to make them.
 As a mechanical engineer you could work with cars, the space shuttle, or even post-it notes.